Perron matrix semigroups

 We first establish Theorem~\ref{th.10} by applying Theorem~\ref{th.20}.
 This means that in the proof of Theorem~\ref{th.10} we assume that the index of~$\cS$ is equal to one, because Theorem~\ref{th.20} excludes the case of index two.
 Then we give a proof of Theorem~\ref{th.20}.

 We need several auxiliary notation.
 For a given matrix semigroup~$\cS$, we denote~$\cS_0 \, = \, \bigl\{\, tA\, : \ t\ > 0, \, A\in \cS\, \bigl\}$ and

-Thus, each matrix from the set~$\cS_1$ have the spectral radius equal to either zero or one.
-Clearly, all matrices from~$\cS$ have Perron eigenvalues if and only so do all matrices from~$\cS_0$.
-The same is for the existence of a common invariant cone and for the expansion index.
+Thus, each matrix from the set~$\cS_1$ has the spectral radius equal to either zero or one.
+Clearly, all matrices from~$\cS$ have Perron eigenvalues if and only if so do all matrices from~$\cS_0$.
+The same is for the existence of a common invariant cone and for the geometric and algebraic indices.
 The same is true for~$\cS_1$.

-We begin with the following fact according to which the existence of an arbitrary common invariant cone (different from the entire space) guarantees the existence of a nondegenerate pointed cone. \begin{lemma} If an irreducible matrix semigroup has a convex invariant cone different from the entire~$\re^d$, then this cone is proper. \end{lemma} {\tt Proof.} Let~$K$ be a convex invariant cone of a semigroup~$\cS$.
-If ${\rm dim}\, K\, < \, d$, then the linear span of~$K$ is a common invariant subspace for~$\cS$, which contradicts the irreducibility.
-Thus,~$K$ is full-dimensional.
+We begin with the following fact according to which the existence of a common invariant cone (different from the entire space) guarantees the existence of a proper common invariant cone. \begin{lemma} If an irreducible matrix semigroup has a convex invariant cone different from the entire~$\re^d$, then this cone is proper. \end{lemma} {\tt Proof.} Let~$\bK$ be a convex invariant cone of a semigroup~$\cS$.
+If ${\rm dim}\, \bK\, < \, d$, then the linear span of~$\bK$ is a common invariant subspace for~$\cS$, which contradicts the irreducibility.
+Thus,~$\bK$ is full-dimensional.